-The Foundation for Inspiration and Recognition of Science & Technology in Texas (the Foundation), a Texas nonprofit corporation, was incorporated May 3, 2010, to build awareness, facilitate events and programs, and coordinate funding, professional development, education, and Foundation for Texas public and private schools involved with robotics programs offered by United States Foundation for Inspiration and Recognition of Science and Technology ("US FIRST®").
+The Foundation for Inspiration and Recognition of Science & Technology in Texas (the Foundation), a Texas nonprofit corporation, was incorporated May 3, 2010, to build awareness, facilitate events and programs, and coordinate funding, professional development, education, and organization for Texas public and private schools involved with robotics programs offered by United States Foundation for Inspiration and Recognition of Science and Technology ("US FIRST®").
 To differentiate itself more clearly from US FIRST®, the Foundation often refers to itself as "FIRST® in Texas."

 Its revenues are derived primarily from one government grant.
-The Foundation's board delegates all managerial and operational responsibilities to a third-party management firm.